fabrylab/clickpoints/docs/tutorial_configfiles.rst

 .. note::

-	A graphical user interface to view and change config values as well as the storage of config values in the project file ``.cdb``  are under development and should be released soon.
+	A graphical user interface to view and change config values is available too.